U4D: Uncertainty-Aware 4D World Modeling from LiDAR Sequences¶

 - A conditional diffusion model \(\epsilon_\theta^c\) learns \(p(\mathbf{x}_0 | \mathbf{x}_0^u)\).

-- The noisy input \(\mathbf{x}_t\) and the uncertainty prior \(\mathbf{x}_0^u\) are concatenated along the feature dimension, enabling the network to leverage both global and local cues for denoising.
+- Noisy input \(\mathbf{x}_t\) and the uncertainty prior \(\mathbf{x}_0^u\) are concatenated along the feature dimension, enabling the network to utilize both global and local cues for denoising.

 - Intermediate features \(\mathbf{F}_i \in \mathbb{R}^{C_i \times L \times H_i \times W_i}\) are decomposed into a spatial branch (\(1 \times 3 \times 3\) convolution for intra-frame geometry) and a temporal branch (\(3 \times 1 \times 1\) convolution for inter-frame dynamics).

-- Gaussian noise perturbation is applied to the gate during training to prevent deterministic overfitting.
+- Gaussian noise perturbations are added to the gating during training to avoid deterministic overfitting.

-- Spatial branches dominate in the input/output layers (geometric detail), while temporal branches dominate in the intermediate layers (motion dynamics).
+- The spatial branch dominates input/output layers (geometric details), while the temporal branch dominates intermediate layers (motion dynamics).

 Loss & Training¶